qazimsajjad/Machine-Learning-Course/README.md

 ## Usage

-Open the Jupyter Notebooks provided in the repository to explore different image processing techniques.
+Open the Jupyter Notebooks provided in the repository to explore different **Machine Learning** techniques.
 Each notebook contains detailed explanations, code implementations, and example images to help you understand the concepts.

 ## Contributor: